-Data presented in the above table is from the most recent monitoring performed in accordance with the regulations of the Pennsylvania Department of Environmental Protection.
+Data presented in the above table is from monitoring performed during 2015 in accordance with the regulations of the Pennsylvania Department of Environmental Protection.

 EDUCATIONAL INFORMATION:

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: